r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 12. Rank Math SEO Comes with 15+ FREE Module.

 == Changelog ==

+= 1.0.69.1 [Jul 31, 2021] =
+* Fixed: SEO details were not saving in the Classic Editor draft post
+* Fixed: Media library page was showing Save & Cancel button even without clicking on the Bulk edit option
+* Fixed: On new posts, permalink was not showing any value in the Classic Editor
+* Fixed: Author name was missing in Facebook Preview of Classic Editor

 = 1.0.69 [Jul 30, 2021] =
 * Improved: [HUGE!]
 Converted the Classic Editor metabox into React for better performance and code optimization, removed more than 5,000 lines of code from the plugin!